 Tire failure has the potential to cause immense damage, injury or death, and unfortunately, it happens all the time.
 If you find yourself in a situation where tire failure has resulted in an injury to you, your family or your property, it’s important to ask yourself who is responsible.
 The last thing you want is to be liable for medical bills and legal fees when you were not to blame.

 Have questions?
-The attorneys of Garcia, Ochoa and Mask have years of experience investigating the forensics behind tire failure and other auto defect cases.
+The attorneys of the Law Firm of Ricardo A. Garcia have years of experience investigating the forensics behind tire failure and other auto defect cases.
 They’ll get the experts you need to back up your claims in court and make sure you get the treatment and justice you deserve.
 Call us today to find out how we can help.